michael-hedgineer/ai_api/README.md

 ```

 ## Examples
-There are 2 examples in the `/examples/` directory in this repo
+There are 2 examples in the [examples](examples/) directory in this repo.
+The first
+example lookus up SEC filings types and another where we generate a random number.

 ## Testing